 Read the prospectus, including the Risk Factors section, for full details.

-1 As of Sept.19, 2017.
-Offering Prices are based on the estimated NAV per share for each class of the Company’s common stock plus applicable upfront selling commissions and dealer manager fees of 8.5% for A shares and 4.75% for T shares.
+1 As of Sept.
+19, 2017, offering prices are based on the estimated NAV per share for each class plus applicable upfront selling commissions and dealer manager fees of 8.5 percent for Class A shares and 4.75 percent for Class T shares.
 Class I shares are sold without an upfront fee.
-The POP and estimated NAV do not represent market values, rather they are based upon appraisals and estimates that may be incorrect and may not be realized by the portfolio or investors.
+The public offering price (POP) and estimated NAV do not represent market values, rather they are based upon appraisals and estimates that may be incorrect and unrealized by the portfolio or investors.

 2 There is no assurance this objective will be met.

 3 There is no guarantee of future distributions or that distributions will be paid at all.
 Due to the high levels of investment costs and fees incurred during the REIT's initial phase, distributions will not be fully covered by cash flows from operating activities and will be paid from expense waivers, borrowings and offering proceeds.
-For the six months ended June 30, 2017, approximately 13 percent of cash distributions were covered by operating cash flow and 87 percent were funded by offering proceeds.
+For the nine months ended Sept.
+30, 2017, approximately 49 percent of cash distributions were covered by operating cash flow and 51 percent were funded by offering proceeds.
 For the year ended Dec.
 31, 2016, distributions were not covered by operating cash flow and were 100 percent funded by offering proceeds.
-Distributions paid from sources other than operating cash flow, now and in the future, are not sustainable and can reduce investors’ overall return.
-Stock distributions not covered by revenues will cause the interest of later investors to be diluted as a result of distributions paid to earlier investors.
-Please see the REIT’s financial filings on SEC.gov to get a detailed view of the performance metrics.
+Distributions paid from sources other than operating cash flow, now and in the future, are not sustainable, can reduce investors’ overall return and may be dilutive.
+Please see the REIT’s financial filings on sec.gov to get a detailed view of the performance metrics.

 4 In no event will more than 5 percent of the weighted average of all share classes of the outstanding shares be redeemed in any 12-month period.
 Redemption price is determined by the share redemption plan in the prospectus at the time of redemption.
 The REIT may modify, suspend or terminate the redemption plan at any time.